meck/TEIS_formal/doc/CASE_formal_verification.md

 ---
-title: "Formal Verification of HDL designs"
+title: "Formal verification of HDL designs"
-date: TODO
+date: 2021-06-26
 subtitle: "Using VHDL, PSL and open-source tools."
 titlepage: true
 header-includes: |
     \usepackage{sectsty}
     \sectionfont{\clearpage}
-abstract: |
-  TODO
 ---

 # Background

-The promise of formal verification is to be able to mathematically prove aspects about a design.
+The promise of formal verification is to be able to mathematically prove some aspects about a design.
 These methods can be applied to a design either in a construction phase in order to find bugs or as a verification of a completed design.
 Formal verification can be used both as a complement to verification